DiscordLabSCP/DiscordLab/README.md

 `Copy ID`.
 There is a tutorial on how to get IDs in the [Get started](#get-started) section.

 After running this /addlog command, you shouldn't need to restart your server.

-Nightly builds contain all modules and the main bot for you to just copy and paste easily, no need to go scanning the releases page.